HBica05/cake-cottage/README.md

 ✔️ **Delete Account** – Users can remove their entire account along with their recipes.

-### 🍰 Recipe Management

-✔️ View All Desserts – A collection of desserts displayed with pagination.

-✔️ Search Desserts – Users can search by category, name, or specific ingredients.

-✔️ Add a Recipe – Users can submit their own recipes with images and descriptions.

-✔️ View a Recipe – Detailed view of each recipe with ingredients and instructions.

-✔️ Update a Recipe – Users can edit their own recipes.

-✔️ Delete a Recipe – Users can remove their own recipes from the database.

-✔️ Save to Favorites – Users can save recipes for quick access later.

 ### 🎉 Community Engagement

 ✔️ Like & Comment on Recipes – Users can interact with others by liking and commenting on recipes.

-✔️ Share Recipes – Users can share their favorite recipes via social media.

 🛠️ Admin Features